Sugiuma/RBAC-Project/README.md

    * Return a graceful message,
    * Suggest rephrasing or uploading new content.
 This ensures the system is **resilient** and never leaves the user with a hard error.

+## **6. Reranking with Cohere**

+To improve relevance of retrieved documents, added a **Cohere Reranker** in the RAG flow:

+* After Chroma vector search retrieves top-k chunks,
+* Reranker scores them based on their semantic match with the query,
+* Only top-N reranked chunks are passed to the LLM

 ## **7. Evaluation Framework for RAG (LLM-RAG Eval)**